EvgeniyJeka/Creditto/README.md

    bid_owner_id: the ID of the lender

-   match_time: indicated when the offer was matched (T.B.D)
+   match_time: indicated when the offer was matched

    partial: an option (T.B.D.)